 Our veterans are our heroes and every American should be thankful every day that it is because of our veterans that we are safe.

 Special Salute To Veterans Day 2019

-All dishonorably discharged veterans command respect for life.
+All honorably discharged veterans command respect for life.
 Americans love and respect all of our veterans.
 Today, Monday, November 11th, 2019 is Veterans Day.
 We all celebrate our beloved active duty and retired members of our Armed Services.

-Most servicemen and servicewomen of our great Military do not think about the benefits of serving our Country.
+Most servicemen and servicewomen of our great Military do not think about the benefits of serving our country.

 - However, our government does not forget the service of our soldiers

 - The United States rewards our soldiers who have served our country and has been honorably discharged

 - Every year in November on Veterans Day, the United States honors veterans of our military

 - Many cities, counties, and state governments throw parades and celebrated festivals in honor of the active and/or retired members of our great military

 - The United States government through the Department of Veterans Affairs offers many benefits to our military members and their families for serving our country